danzen/awesome-canvas/README.md

 - [Khan Academy - Hour of Drawing with Code](https://www.khanacademy.org/computing/hour-of-code/hour-of-code-tutorial/v/welcome-hour-of-code)
 - [Making a Lunar Lander in JavaScript](http://students.cs.ucl.ac.uk/schoolslab/projects/HT5) - A 5 lesson tutorial that explain how to make a Lunar Lander game in JavaScript.
 - [W3Schools Canvas Tutorial](https://www.w3schools.com/graphics/canvas_intro.asp) - Tutorial covering various features and methods and with many practical examples
+- [Your Guide to When to Use a JavaScript Canvas Library or Framework](https://drabstract.medium.com/your-guide-to-when-to-use-a-javascript-canvas-library-or-framework-efb30d526797) - Guide showing when to use traditial DOM and when to use Canvas.
+- [Your Guide to Selecting a JavaScript Canvas Library or Framework](https://drabstract.medium.com/your-guide-to-selecting-a-javascript-canvas-library-or-framework-3584f4512a30) - A comparison of several Canvas libraries and frameworks.
+- [Your Guide to Coding Creativity on the Canvas](https://drabstract.medium.com/your-guide-to-coding-creativity-on-the-canvas-ada0996298f6) - A dozen-part guide including shapes, components, interactivity, animation, accessibility, assets, style, responsive and adaptive design, and controls.

 ## License